Doonesbury by Garry Trudeau for September 11, 2011

 7. 20b2bc8e 2ed6 4ec5 af6a 4c6a2049f269

-Tog about 13 years ago
+Tog over 13 years ago

 I remember that I was off work that terrible day.
 I’m in England and a friend suddenly emailed me to say that a plane had crashed into the world trade centre.
 I thought maybe a light plane and turned the TV on to witness the horror and reality of what had happened.
 I have never been so thunderstruck.
 I witness death everyday as a medic but this time the tears wouldn’t stop.